mayamathur/academic-website-template/README.md

 You can use HTML markup inside the `text` field, e.g. `<em>Journal</em> <strong>25</strong>:1&ndash;10`.
 Use `<strong>` for bold, `<em>` for italics, `<span style='text-decoration:underline;'>` for underlined text.
 Make sure to use single quotes inside the `text` field (`text: "text with 'quotes' here"`).

 Publication page displays the [Altmetric](https://api.altmetric.com/embeds.html) badge based on DOI, which shows social mentions.

+Google Scholar citations are added by the GitHub action based on the `google_id`:

+- edit the `_data/publications_to_edit.yml` file: add `google_id` for the publication, see the `_R/get-publication-id.R` script
+- commit the changes to the `main` branch
+- the GitHub action will run the `_R/update-citations.R` script when committing to the `main` branch, or on a schedule every Sunday
+- this script write the `_data/publications.yml` that includes the citations, this is the file used by Jekyll

 ### Software